applydigital/ai-engineering/docs/src/content/docs/claude-bedrock/07-build-a-feature.md

 ---

-> ℹ️ We've provided a [sandbox repo](https://github.com/applydigital/ai-engineering/tree/openspec/sandbox) that's already been initialized with Openspec.
+> ℹ️ We've provided a [sandbox repo](https://github.com/applydigital/ai-engineering/tree/openspec/sandbox) with a branch that's already been initialized with Openspec.
 That being said, feel free to adapt the steps to a repo of your choosing as well.

 ### Step 1.
 Scaffold the Change Proposal
 1. Initiate the OpenSpec workflow by using this command in Claude: